sharmaadityaHQ/canvas-board/README.md

-# Strapi application
+# Canvas board

-A quick description of your strapi application
+GraphQL and REST API for canvas board with Strapi and Koa